lisandrofernandez/birdwatching/README.md

 ```

 * `BirdSize` is an `enum`.
 * `Color` is an `enum`.
-Plumage colors are represented as a list of it.
+Plumage colors are represented as a list of them.
 The
-  number restriction (four) should by implemented by code validation.
+  restriction number (four) should by implemented by code validation.

 ### NaturalReserve